cami/Adafruit_nRF52_Arduino/README.md

   * macOS  : `~/Documents/Arduino`
   * Linux  : `~/Arduino`
   * Windows: `~/Documents/Arduino`
- 4. Create a folder named `hardware/Adafruit`, if it does not exist, and change directories to it
+ 4. Create a folder named `hardware/Nectis`, if it does not exist, and change directories to it
- 5. Clone this repo: `git clone https://github.com/adafruit/Adafruit_nRF52_Arduino.git`
+ 5. Clone this repo: `git clone https://github.com/cami/ArduinoCore-nRF52.git`
  6. Restart the Arduino IDE
- 7. Once the BSP is installed, select 'Adafruit Bluefruit nRF52 Feather' from the Tools -> Board menu, which will update your system config to use the right compiler and settings for the nRF52.
+ 7. Once the BSP is installed, select `CAMI qibanca nectis series on nRF52840` from the Tools -> Board menu, which will update your system config to use the right compiler and settings for the nRF52.

 ### Adafruit's nrfutil tools